Aldin322/Yasinusta/readme.txt

   kicks in.
 * Scores are reported in centipawns from the side to move's perspective.
-* Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, passed pawns that scale into the endgame, outpost detection for minor pieces, bitboard-accelerated center control tracking, space advantages in the enemy half, activity bonuses for rooks planted on the seventh rank, development
+* Evaluation mixes classical piece-square values with bishop-pair rewards, bitboard mobility counts, rook open-file bonuses, king-safety/pawn-shield heuristics, passed pawns that scale into the endgame, outpost detection for minor pieces, bitboard-accelerated center control tracking, space advantages in the enemy half, activity bonuses for rooks planted on the seventh rank, development